marco-orellana/memory-card-game/README.md

 1. Download the repositery on your computer
 2. Open _index.html_ and enjoy!

-Since we used BootstrapCDN, you must have internet connection when playing otherwise the css from Bootstrap won't load and the gamefield will not be placed correctly.
+Since we used BootstrapCDN, you must have internet connection when opening _index.html_ otherwise the css from Bootstrap won't load and the gamefield will not be placed correctly.